Gmousse/dataframe-js/README.md

 ]
 ```

-**Joins two DataFrames:**
+**Join two DataFrames:**

-We provide different methods to joins DataFrames similar to SQL (with several diffrences).
+We provide different methods to join DataFrames similar to SQL (with several diffrences).

 `df.join(df2 : DataFrame, on : String, how = 'inner' : String)`